KaranChandekar/readme/README.md

  🔗Currently ,I am a student pursuing my Bachelor's Degree(BCA) from University of Nagpur.

 <hr>
-🔗☺️ **About Me**
+🔗 ☺️About Me
  <hr>

 ▪️💻At the moment, I am aiming to upgrade my technical skills and develop web development projects.

 ▪️🙌Open Source Projects are something I'd like to work on.

-▪️✨Interested in exploring the possibilities of "web Development
+▪️✨Interested in exploring the possibilities of "web Development"

+▪️😅fun fact: I think I am Funny XD ✨

 ▪️📬To get in touch with me, please email me at juhinagpure143@gmail.com

-▪️😅fun fact: I think I am Funny XD ✨

 <hr>